leikareipa/rallysported-frontend/README.md

 - You can rename the directory to something other than `rallysported-js`, but its internal structure should remain as-is.

-- From [rallysported-js/client/js/](rallysported-js/client/js/), you only need to copy [rallysported.cat.js](rallysported-js/client/js/rallysported.cat.js).
-It's a concatenation of the source files under that directory, built using the [build-client-distributable.sh](build-client-distributable.sh) script.

 You should now be able to run RallySportED-js in a browser by navigating to where you placed the files on your server, such that [rallysported-js/index.html](rallysported-js/index.html) is served.

 By default, the app will load Rally-Sport's track #4, from [rallysported-js/client/assets/tracks/demo-4.json](rallysported-js/client/assets/tracks/demo-4.json).
 For information on how to load a different track, see the [end user's guide](#end-users-guide).
 To find out more about RallySportED's data formats, see the [data formats](#data-formats) section.